-The Nevada Grants Office is available to provide pre-award assistance to applicants including but not limited to application project management and application reviews.
-More information about their services and contact information is available at: http://grant.nv.gov/.
+The Nevada Governor's Office of Federal Assistance (formerly the Nevada Grants Office) is available to provide pre-award assistance to applicants including but not limited to application project management and application reviews.
+More information about their services and contact information is available at: http://ofa.nv.gov.